 Fear of abandonment is not only an impairment of the well-being of the dog, but this problem can also cause annoying situations for the owner.

-Causes of separation anxiety in dogs
+Causes of separation anxiety in puppies and dogs

 Many different conditions can cause a dog to develop separation anxiety.
 Often dogs that have been (repeatedly) relocated or have been in a shelter for a while have anxiety.
 Even when a dog is very dependent on the owner and insecure, this welfare problem lurks.